 Weaver Artist Management was founded in Melbourne in 1991 by Jeff Weaver.
-It is now one of the longest established of the small number of Australian-based artist management agencies and offers representation to artistic directors, stage directors and composers, to orchestral conductors, to solo instrumentalists of all fine-music disciplines, to opera and concert singers and to choral, jazz and chamber music ensembles and orchestras.
+It is now one of the longest established of the small number of Australian-based artist management agencies and offers representation to artistic directors, stage directors and composers, to orchestral and opera conductors, solo instrumentalists of all classical and fine-music disciplines, to opera and concert singers and select small chamber music ensembles.

-Weaver Artist Management offers representation in Australia and New Zealand, and worldwide with specialisation particularly for the United Kingdom.
+Weaver Artist Management offers representation worldwide with specialisation particularly for Australia & New Zealand, the United Kingdom and Europe.

-During the 1980’s he was based in London, initially researching the Le Nuove Musiche vocal performance style of Caccini and Monteverdi and studying with legendary new-music soprano, Jane Manning.
+During the 1980’s he was based in London, initially studying with legendary new-music soprano, Jane Manning.
 He went on to appear in principal roles with the ENGLISH BACH FESTIVAL in its productions of Handel operas in London and in Italy and France including singing the role of Apollo in Handel’s ALCESTE in seasons at the WHITEHALL BANQUETTING HOUSE in London, at Reggio Emilia’s TEATRO MUNICIPALE VALLI in Italy and in the THEATRE ROYALE at the CHATEAU DE VERSAILLES under the baton of French conductor, Jean Claude Malgoire with his period-authentic orchestra, LA GRANDE ECURIE ET LA CHAMBRE DU ROY.
-He was regularly presented by the Ghent-based company, WERKGROUP OPER singing such roles as Belmonte and Pedrillo in Mozart’s THE ABDUCTION FROM SERAGLIO and Don Ottavio in DON GIOVANNI and, with the same company, in oratorio and concert performances in Belgium and France, particularly the large-scale classical period symphonic masses and sacred works of Mozart, Beethoven and Schubert.
-He was engaged as an oratorio soloist for performances throughout the UK, for Bach’s CHRISTMAS ORATORIO at ST. JOHN’S SMITH SQUARE and ST. JAMES’S PICCADILLY in London and for performances of such works as Berlioz’ rarely performed, LELIO, conducted by Ivor Keys for the UNIVERSITY OF BIRMINGHAM.
+He was regularly presented by the Ghent-based company, WERKGROUP OPER singing oratorio and concert performances in Belgium and France, particularly the large-scale classical period symphonic masses and sacred works of Mozart, Beethoven and Schubert.
+He was engaged as an oratorio soloist for performances throughout the UK, including Bach’s CHRISTMAS ORATORIO at ST. JOHN’S SMITH SQUARE and ST. JAMES’S PICCADILLY in London.

 During this same period he appeared for NEW SADLERS WELLS OPERA in such roles as Nanki Poo in THE MIKADO and Camille de Rossillon in THE MERRY WIDOW and appeared in Gian Carlo Menotti’s own Christmas 1986 production of AMAHL & THE NIGHT VISITORS for the ROYAL OPERA COVENT GARDEN.